 Step 3: Make Contributions

-A retirement calculator can help you figure out whether you’re on track.
-A quick rule of thumb that many financial advisors use: By the time you’re 30, you should have the equivalent of one year’s salary saved.
+A retirement calculator can help you figure out whether you’re on track for retirement.
+A quick rule of thumb: By the time you’re 30, it’s typically good to have the equivalent of one year’s salary saved.

 Step 4: Invest Your Funds

-One of the simplest ways to invest is to choose a “target date fund,” which is a mutual fund geared toward the year you plan to retire.
-This type of fund will automatically update your mix of investments so they’re more aggressive earlier in life and more conservative as you approach retirement.
+One popular type of investment fund geared toward retirement savings is a “target date fund.”
+A target date fund is calibrated to the year you plan to retire, and is meant to automatically update your mix of assets like stocks and bonds so they’re more aggressive earlier in life and more conservative as you approach retirement.

 Ultimately, the mix of investments in your IRA should depend on your personal risk tolerance, lifestyle, and retirement goals.